carla-simulator/ros-bridge/Readme.md

-# Ros bridge for Carla simulator
+# ROS bridge for CARLA simulator

-This ros package aims at providing a simple ros bridge for carla simulator.
+This ROS package aims at providing a simple ROS bridge for CARLA simulator.

+__Important Note:__
+This documentation is for CARLA versions *newer* than 0.9.1.
+The CARLA release 0.9.1 does not work out of the box with the ROS bridge.

 ![rviz setup](./assets/rviz_carla_default.png "rviz")
 ![depthcloud](./assets/depth_cloud_and_lidar.png "depthcloud")